 How to set up a cryptocurrency business in Austria

-From choosing the right type of structure and up to the registration of the company with the authorities, the incorporation procedure is the same as for any other type of company.
+Choosing the right type of structure and registering the company with the authorities are parts of the incorporation procedure for crypto companies.
+This process is the same as for any other type of company.
+We can help you set up a business in Austria, no matter the preferred legal structure.

 The incorporation takes place as per the Company Act.